OFA-Sys/Chinese-CLIP/README_En.md

 If you find the project helpful, please star this project and cite the related articles.
 Thanks for your support!

 ```
+@article{chinese-clip,
+  title={Chinese CLIP: Contrastive Vision-Language Pretraining in Chinese},
+  author={Yang, An and Pan, Junshu and Lin, Junyang and Men, Rui and Zhang, Yichang and Zhou, Jingren and Zhou, Chang},
+  journal={arXiv preprint arXiv:2211.01335},
+  year={2022}
+}

 @software{ilharco_gabriel_2021_5143773,
   author       = {Ilharco, Gabriel and
                   Wortsman, Mitchell and